-Boston Common's 44 acres of lush green space form the heart of the city.
+Boston Common's 44 acres of lush green space occupy the heart of the city.

 In addition to being the first stop on the Freedom Trail, the Common is where you can enjoy some of the city's most popular activities and events.